rurabe/wicket/README.md

 Future possible features could include:
 - The arc "A" command
-- Specifying a maximum level of precision to express decimals in
 - Translating non closed paths into Linestrings and Multilines
 - Specifying paths for polygons which are exlcusions from the area (donut holes)
 - Translating WKT to SVG (although PostGIS already does this)